 - uterine (regulating menstruation)

 Several studies have shown rose oil to posses the power to “significantly lower” anxiety.
 This includes a study where blood pressure, breathing rate, pulse rate (which is dependent on heart rate), and oxygen saturation were positively affected by transdermal absorption of rose oil.
 It’s also been used as an essential oil for helping with depression.

 #5.
 Geranium Essential Oil

 Yet another powerful flower!
 Although geranium oil is actually distilled from the leaves and stems, as opposed to the flower petals as is rose oil.

 Because geranium oil is significantly less expensive to produce, it is often used in place of rose oil.
 However, the essence of geranium should not be dismissed.
 It contains its own depths as a natural healing aid, with some 65 phytochemicals, as well as being rich in antioxidants.
 Little wonder then that geranium oil has been long used for a wide variety of health benefits!

 You can use geranium oil in a variety of ways.
 Try rubbing it on your skin (either directly or with a good carrier oil such as jojoba or fractionated coconut oil) or using a cold diffuser.
 Even placing some drops on your hands and rubbing them together as you inhale has positive effects.

 #6 & 7.
 Peppermint & Eucalyptus Essential Oils

 These are two essential oils that, while well known, have not been commonly connected to anxiety relief.
-First, let’s look at peppermint oil…
+First, let’s look at peppermint essential oil…

 It may surprise you to learn that this “spicy” oil has been found to have anxiolytic (anxiety reducing) benefits, as well.
 It’s true, this oil is more commonly known for its other qualities, including being antiseptic/antibacterial, antiviral, offering pain relief, and acting as an amazing digestive aid and for calming a nervous stomach.
 However, researchers from the University of Maryland Medical Center found that peppermint oil has “a calming, soothing effect on anxiety and depression.”